Azure/azure-linux-extensions/docs/handler-registration.md

 * the handler package - The extension handler package needs to be uploaded to a storage location.
 * the definition xml file - This section gives an overview of some of the key elements that are required in the definition file.

+Also, the extension should be registered under the Publisher’s Azure Subscription.
+Prior to Registration, the subscription should be approved for publishing by Azure Runtime team.
+During the handler registration, you need specify the certificate of your Azure subscription.

 We provide some scripts to help package and register your extensions.

 ```